changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-hbase-geo-replication.md

 <properties
-   pageTitle="2 つのデータセンター間での HBase レプリケーションの構成 | Microsoft Azure" description="2 つのデータ センター間で HBase のレプリケーションを構成する方法と、クラスターのレプリケーションの用途について説明します。"
-   services="hdinsight,virtual-network"
-   documentationCenter=""
-   authors="mumian"
+   pageTitle="Configure HBase replication between two datacenters | Microsoft Azure" description="Learn how to configure HBase replication across two data centers, and about the use cases for cluster replication." services="hdinsight,virtual-network" documentationCenter="" authors="mumian"